r-wenger/MultiFranceFences/README.md

 # Fence Detection with Deep Learning

-This repository contains the implementation of various deep learning models for detecting fences using multimodal inputs such as RGB orthophotos and Digital Surface Models (DSM).
-The project explores the impact of different fusion strategies, loss functions, and sampling techniques on model performance.
+This repository contains the implementation of various deep learning models configuration to detect fences using multimodal imagery (RGB and DSM).
+The project, related to the paper **Where are the fences?
+A new deep learning approach to detect fences using multimodal aerial imagery**, explores the impact of different fusion strategies, loss functions, and sampling techniques on model performance.
 It also includes tools for dataset visualization and evaluation.

 ## 🚀 Features

-- Support for multiple architectures: **UNet**, **UNetLateFusion**, **UNetConcatenate**, and **D-LinkNet**.
+- Multiple architectures: **UNet**, **UNetLateFusion**, **UNetConcatenate**, and **D-LinkNet**.
 - Multimodal input support (RGB + DSM).
-- Flexible loss functions: Dice Loss, Binary Cross-Entropy (BCE), and Combined Loss.
+- Flexible loss functions: Dice Loss, Binary Cross-Entropy (BCE), and Combined Loss (Dice + BCE).
-- Stratified sampling strategies: random and geographic.
+- Sampling strategies: random and geographic.
 - Tools for dataset visualization and validation.

 ---